 Cost Sharing Arrangements

-The government provides 250,000 while remaining is provided by the beneficiary farmers.
+he government provides Rs.250,000 while the labour charges and remaining cost of construction materials is provided by the beneficiary farmers.